fbpx

 1. Invasion of the Body Snatchers (1956, 1977)

 Pod People.
 ‘Nuff said.
 The 1977 Invasion of the Body Snatchers is one of the most intense, paranoid, and apocalyptic movies ever made.
 Looking for a happy ending?
 Go somewhere else.
 But lean into the stupendous acting of Donald Sutherland, Brooke Adams, Jeff Goldblum, Veronica Cartwright, and Leonard Nimoy.
 For my money an even more terrifying reason to stay awake over the Nightmare on Elm Street movies.
-A terrific exponential build of tension, coupled with some of the ickiest visuals ever done in a PG movie, and you’ve got the best plant-based horror movie ever made.
+The movie exponentially builds tension.
+And, coupled with some of the ickiest visuals ever done in a PG movie, you’ve got the best plant-based horror movie ever made.
+This is the King of the Killer Plant Movies.